system76/docs/_articles/restore.md

 #### If 'nomodeset' Was Used

-The nomodeset modifier needs removed after installing the NVIDIA driver.
+The nomodeset modifier needs to be removed after installing the NVIDIA driver.
 Please run this command to edit the startup options file:

 ```
 sudo gedit /etc/default/grub